Bernoulli actions of type III$_0$ with prescribed associated flow

 There exists an essentially unique Borel set $C_0 \subset X_0$ such that $C_0^\Z \subset X$ has positive measure and the following holds. \begin{itemlist} \item The nonsingular Bernoulli shift $\Z \actson C_0^\Z$ is weakly mixing and its associated flow is infinitely divisible. \item The action $\Z \actson X \setminus C_0^\Z$ is dissipative. \end{itemlist} \end{letterthm}

 Note that it was proven in \cite[Theorem A]{BKV19} that a Bernoulli shift of $\Z$ with base space $\{0,1\}$ is either weakly mixing, dissipative or atomic.
 This is compatible with Theorem \ref{thm.main-structure} because a two point base space is the only case in which a subset $C_0 \subset X_0$ is either empty, a single point or everything.
 Theorem~\ref{thm.main-structure} says in particular that for every conservative nonsingular Bernoulli shift $\Z \actson (X,\mu)$, the associated flow is infinitely divisible.
+The crossed product $L^\infty(X) \rtimes \Z$ associated with a Bernoulli shift can only be a factor if $\Z \actson (X,\mu)$ is conservative and ergodic.
 As mentioned above, by \cite[Theorem 2.1]{GSW84}, it thus follows that not every injective factor, and not even every ITPFI factor, is of the form $L^\infty(X) \rtimes \Z$ where $\Z \actson (X,\mu)$ is a nonsingular Bernoulli shift.

 Complementing Theorem \ref{thm.main-structure}, we determine in Theorem \ref{thm:type classification Z} in equally complete generality the type of an arbitrary nonsingular Bernoulli shift $\Z \actson (X,\mu)$.